Clinton-Davis/CapeTowns_Best_Bits/README.md

 This was highlighted in the User stories.

 My clients brief was that thwy wanted an **_Young and Viderant_** website, with lists of the top 10 Places to see, thing to do and Best local quazine, with interative maps to get where they want to do.
-The overall goal is to get more people to go to the places that have been mentioned so the client can charge to have a stop on the list.
+The overall goal is to get more people to go to the places that have been mentioned so the client may charge to be on the list.

 ---